Save the date!

 • Please sign up below to receive email updates about confirmed speakers, the conference programme and registration.

-• Abstracts will be considered by ICAM’s scientific committee, and decisions will be communicated at the end of April.
+Submissions are currently being considered by ICAM’s Scientific Committee, and decisions will be communicated at the end of April.

 Conference themes